frsyuki/spread/README.md

 ## Recovering data server

-TODO
+If a data server is crashed, its state becomes "FAULT" as follows:

+    $ spreadctl node01 nodes
+    nid            name                 address                location    rsid      state
+      0          node03       192.168.0.13:18900      subnet-192.168.000       0     active
+      1          node04       192.168.0.14:18900      subnet-192.168.000       0     FAULT
+      2          node05       192.168.0.15:18900      subnet-192.168.000       1     active
+      3          node06       192.168.0.16:18900      subnet-192.168.000       1     active

+Recovering operation of the data servers is different depending on which data is lost (HDD is crashed) or not (process is down).

 ### If data is not lost

-TODO

-Restart the server process with same **--nid** option and same **--rsid** option.
+Restart the server process without changing **--nid** option and **--rsid** option.

+You can use different IP address (--address option) from the crashed server on the substitute server.
+But be sure to take over all data including relay timestamp (*rts-*\* files) and update log (*ulog-*\* files).

 ### If data is lost

-TODO

-Detach the crashed server first:
+If data is lost, the server must be removed first。

     $ spreadctl node01 remove_node 1

 Then add new node.
 TODO: See Adding a server to existing replication-set

 ## Recovering configuration server

-TODO

-Since IP address of the configuration server can't be change, you have to restart use same IP address of the crashed server on a substitute server.

-It is good ide to use IP alias for the address of configuration server.
+Since IP address of the configuration server can't be change, you must use same IP address of the crashed server on a substitute server.
+Or if exclusive IP alias is set for the address, set it to the substitute server.

 ### If data is not lost

-TODO
+Just restart the spread-cs process without changing the **--port** option.

 ### If data is lost

-TODO
+Configuration server stores cluster information (*membership* and *fault* files), and actually other nodes cache them.

-Copy cluster information data from another data server or gateway:
+So copy the cached information from another data server or gateway:

     [on node01]$ mkdir /var/spread/cs
     [on node01]$ scp node03:/var/spread/node03/membership node03:/var/spread/node03/fault /var/spread/cs/

-Restart the server process with same **--port** option.
+Then restart the server process.

 ## Recovering gateway